 You can only use this function to create tags that belong to a vocabulary, not to create free tags.
-(To create a new free tag simply add the tag to a package, e.g. using the package update () function.)
+(To create a new free tag simply add the tag to a package, e.g. using the package_update() function.)

-- name (string) the name for the new tag, a string between 2 and 100 characters long containing only alphanumeric characters and -, \ and ., e.g. 'Jazz' - vocabulary\id (string) the id of the vocabulary that the new tag should be added to, e.g. the id of vocabulary 'Genre'
+- name (string) the name for the new tag, a string between 2 and 100 characters long containing only alphanumeric characters and -, and ., e.g. 'Jazz' - vocabulary_id (string) the name or id of the vocabulary that the new tag should be added to, e.g. 'Genre'